tum-pbs/pbdl-book/physgrad.md

 Below, we'll proceed in the following steps:
 - Show how scaling issues and multi-modality can negatively affect NN training.
 - Spoiler: What was missing in our training runs with GD or Adam so far is a proper _inversion_ of the Jacobian matrix.
-- We'll explain two alternatives to prevent these problems: an anlytical full, and a numerical half-inversion.
+- We'll explain two alternatives to prevent these problems: an analytical full-, and a numerical half-inversion.

 ```

+XXX  notes, open issues  XXX
+-  GD - is "diff. phys." , rename? add supervised before?
+- comparison notebook: add legends to plot
+- double check func-comp w QNewton, "later" derivatives of backprop means what?

 %- 2 remedies coming up:
 %    1) Treating network and simulator as separate systems instead of a single black box, we'll derive different and improved update steps that replaces the gradient of the simulator.
 As this gradient is closely related to a regular gradient, but computed via physical model equations, we refer to this update (proposed by Holl et al. {cite}`holl2021pg`) as the _physical gradient_ (PG).
 %        [toolbox, but requires perfect inversion]
 %    2) Treating them jointly, -> HIGs
 %        [analytical, more practical approach]

-XXX   PG physgrad chapter notes  from dec 23   XXX
--  GD - is "diff. phys." , rename? add supervised before?
-- comparison notebook: add legends to plot
-- summary "tightest possible" bad -> rather, illustrates what ideal direction can do
-- double check func-comp w QNewton, "later" derivatives of backprop means what?
-- remove IGs?

 %```{admonition} Looking ahead
 %:class: tip